ecyrbe/zodios/website/docs/server/next.md

 │   │   │   └── [..]
 └── [..]
 ```
-:::tip It's recommended to use the example above to bootstrap your NextJS application.
+:::tip It's recommended to use the example below to bootstrap your NextJS application.
   [Example project](https://github.com/ecyrbe/zodios-express/tree/main/examples/next)
 :::